The Liquidity Board · Source-Dated Cash and Reserve Estimates

 • Sovereign reserve pages stay close to official reserve releases and institutional reporting.

-• Method pages explain what is anchored to a report and what is expressed as a rolling estimate.
+• Method pages explain what is anchored to a report and what is presented as a held reference estimate.

 • JSON exports exist for customers who want the machine-readable layer.